Aquaculture Regulations and Permitting Overview

 ECSGA Executive Director Bob Rheault recorded a 40-minute Zoom presentation to help regulators in designing aquaculture regulations that are fair, equitable and comprehensive.

 Effluent Guidelines are national regulatory standards for wastewater discharged to surface waters and municipal sewage treatment plants.
 EPA issues these regulations for industrial categories, based on the performance of treatment and control technologies.

-For an exhaustive comparison of aquaculture permitting systems, see the June 2018 report titled, Evaluation of U.S. Shellfish Aquaculture Permitting Systems: Recommendations to Improve Permitting Efficiencies and Industry Development.
-It was prepared for the National Marine Fisheries Service by Tom O’Connell of Earth Resource Technology Inc., who based it on a 2016 review of 22 shellfish aquaculture permitting systems covering all the coastal states in the continental U.S. The report lists 15 recommendations that the author believes could improve permitting efficiencies and advance aquaculture development, while acknowledging the wide variation in the development of shellfish aquaculture among the various states, as well as a huge diversity in permitting schemes.
+This June 2018 report presents an exhaustive comparison of aquaculture permitting systems and includes recommendations on how to improve permitting efficiencies and industry development.
+It was prepared for the National Marine Fisheries Service by Tom O’Connell of Earth Resource Technology Inc., who based it on a 2016 review of 22 shellfish aquaculture permitting systems covering all the coastal states in the continental U.S.

 This website provides a one-stop shop for information about the cost, timeline and permit application, as well as resources for new growers and detailed steps for the annual reporting process.
 Information on preventing negative impacts to fisheries habitats, protected species, and public access of our shared coastal waters is also provided.

 This guide was prepared by NOAA in consultation with the Subcommittee on Aquaculture under the National Science and Technology Council.
 It outlines the key requirements necessary to obtain federal permits to conduct commercial aquaculture activities and provides an overview of the federal statutes and regulations governing aquaculture in the United States.